 Exhibits: Through this committee the council participates in fairs, and plans the educational exhibits that the council decides to sponsor.
-This committee should be responsible for plans for achievement days and educational tours.

-Year Book: This committee, in cooperation with the agent, plans the year book, compiles it, is responsible for its publication, and distribution; and in cooperation with the finance committee plans some method of financing it.
+Yearbook or Programs: This committee, in cooperation with the agent, plans the yearbook, compiles it, is responsible for its publication, and distribution; and in cooperation with the finance committee plans some method of financing it.